mkiem/aws-strands-finops-agent/README.md

 # FinOps Agent

-A Lambda-based agent built with Strands SDK to assist with FinOps tasks.
+A Lambda-based agent built with Strands SDK to assist with FinOps tasks, with integrated MCP server support for enhanced automation capabilities.

 ## Project Structure